solana-labs/solana/docs/src/cli/install-solana-cli-tools.md

 safecoin --version
 ```

-- After a successful install, `solana-install update` may be used to easily
+- After a successful install, `safecoin-install update` may be used to easily
   update the Safecoin software to a newer version at any time.

 ## Download Prebuilt Binaries

-If you would rather not use `solana-install` to manage the install, you can
+If you would rather not use `safecoin-install` to manage the install, you can
 manually download and install the binaries.

 ### Linux